top of page

-Yoga Nidra, often called “yogic sleep,” is a deeply restorative and meditative practice that guides you into profound relaxation and self-awareness.
+Yoga Nidra, often referred to as “yogic sleep,” is a deeply restorative and meditative practice.
+It guides you into profound relaxation and enhances self-awareness.
 Unlike traditional yoga, which focuses on breath and movement, Yoga Nidra is practised lying down in a comfortable position, typically in savasana (corpse pose).

-This is a fully guided meditation experience led by a teacher or an audio recording.
-It involves a series of stages that promote physical, mental, and emotional relaxation.
-A Yoga Nidra practice blends meditation, visualisation, and body awareness to create a transformative experience accessible to everyone, regardless of age or physical ability.
-Heaven!
+This practice is a fully guided meditation experience led by a teacher or an audio recording.
+It includes a series of stages that promote physical, mental, and emotional relaxation.
+Yoga Nidra combines meditation, visualisation, and body awareness, creating a transformative experience accessible to everyone, regardless of age or physical ability.

 Where Does Yoga Nidra Come From?

-Yoga Nidra has roots in India and ancient yogic traditions, particularly those described in the Upanishads.
-Modern interpretations of the practice have been popularised by figures such as Swami Satyananda Saraswati, who developed a systematic approach to Yoga Nidra in the mid-20th century.
+Yoga Nidra has roots in India and ancient yogic traditions, particularly in the Upanishads.
+Modern interpretations of this practice have been popularised by figures such as Swami Satyananda Saraswati.
+He developed a systematic approach to Yoga Nidra in the mid-20th century.

 What To Expect From a Yoga Nidra Practice

 Yoga Nidra is grounded in the principles of yoga and Ayurveda, which emphasise the importance of balance and harmony in the body and mind.
-The technique involves steps designed to help you relax and focus your mind.
-A typical Yoga Nidra session will include:
+The technique involves steps designed to help you relax and focus.
+A typical Yoga Nidra session will include the following stages:

-Relaxation: Let go of any tension or stress, allowing your body and mind to unwind.
+2. Relaxation: Let go of any tension or stress.
+Allow your body and mind to unwind.

-Awareness: Become aware of your breath, body, and surroundings, grounding yourself in the present moment.
+4. Awareness: Become aware of your breath, body, and surroundings.
+Ground yourself in the present moment.

-Breath Awareness: Focus on the natural rhythm of your breath, feeling the sensation of air moving in and out of your body.
+7. Breath Awareness: Focus on the natural rhythm of your breath.
+Feel the sensation of air moving in and out of your body.

-Your teacher will guide you through this process, so studying these elements is unnecessary.
-All you need to do is relax and listen in!
+Your teacher will guide you through this process.
+Therefore, you do not need to study these elements.
+All you need to do is relax and listen!

 How Does Yoga Nidra Work?

-Yoga Nidra guides you through different layers of consciousness (koshas), including the physical, energy, mental, wisdom, and bliss bodies.
-By systematically relaxing each layer, the practice enables a state of deep rest and rejuvenation, akin to the most restorative stages of sleep.
+Yoga Nidra guides you through different layers of consciousness (koshas).
+These layers include the physical, energy, mental, wisdom, and bliss bodies.
+By systematically relaxing each layer, the practice enables a state of deep rest and rejuvenation.
+This state is akin to the most restorative stages of sleep.

 The Benefits of Yoga Nidra

 Yoga Nidra offers numerous benefits for physical, mental, and emotional well-being.
-It is increasingly recognised in alternative and complementary medicine for its holistic health benefits.
+This practice is increasingly recognised in alternative and complementary medicine due to its holistic health benefits.

 Stress Reduction

-The practice is a powerful tool for reducing stress and anxiety by decreasing the activation of the sympathetic nervous system.
-It activates the parasympathetic nervous system, promoting a “rest-and-digest” response that counters the “fight-or-flight” state many people experience daily.
+The practice is a powerful tool for reducing stress and anxiety.
+It decreases the activation of the sympathetic nervous system and activates the parasympathetic system.
+This promotes a “rest-and-digest” response that counters the “fight-or-flight” state many people experience daily.

 Improved Sleep

-Regular practice of Yoga Nidra can improve sleep quality by helping the body and mind unwind and facilitating the entry into deep sleep.
-It is particularly beneficial for those with insomnia or other sleep disorders.
+Regular practice of Yoga Nidra can enhance sleep quality.
+It helps the body and mind unwind, facilitating entry into deep sleep.
+This practice is particularly beneficial for those with insomnia or other sleep disorders.

 Enhanced Focus and Creativity

-Yoga Nidra is similar to meditation in that it boosts concentration and sparks creativity by calming the mental chatter and enhancing clarity.
+Yoga Nidra is similar to meditation in that it boosts concentration and sparks creativity.
+It calms mental chatter and enhances clarity.
 Many practitioners emerge from sessions with renewed energy and fresh perspectives.

 Emotional Healing

-The practice, which involves elements of spiritual meditation, allows individuals to process unresolved emotions and release mental blockages, fostering a sense of inner peace and resilience.
+The practice involves elements of spiritual meditation.
+It allows individuals to process unresolved emotions and release mental blockages.
+As a result, practitioners experience a sense of inner peace and resilience.

 Accessible Relaxation

-Unlike more physically demanding forms of yoga, such as Hatha Yoga, Yoga Nidra is suitable for individuals of all ages and fitness levels.
-It can be practised by people recovering from illness or injury and those seeking a gentle yet effective way to relax.
+Unlike more physically demanding forms of yoga, Yoga Nidra is suitable for individuals of all ages and fitness levels.
+It can be practised by people recovering from illness or injury, and it’s ideal for those seeking a gentle yet effective way to relax.

 Who Can Practice Yoga Nidra?